PyEDCR

 Feel free to take a look around to learn more about my work.

-Infusing statistical neural models with rigorous logic so that learned systems can reason, justify, and recover from their own errors — the core of my PhD work.
+Infusing neural models with rigorous logic so learned systems can reason, justify, and recover from their own errors — without ground-truth labels.
+The core of my Ph.D.

-From hierarchical multi-label classification to LLM scaling laws and agentic frameworks for education — applied ML on real problems with real constraints.
+From hierarchical multi-label classification to LLM scaling-law extrapolation and agentic frameworks for education — applied ML on real problems, with honest baselines.

 Loading education…